ge0rg/bluetoothle-tnc/Bluetooth-LE-TNC.md

 Bluetooth LE GATT is a client-driven protocol.
 All interactions are initiated by the LE client (also called *central*, most probably a smartphone), and the LE server (*peripheral*, the TNC) is the responder.
-The only means for the LE server to initiate a transmission is by means of the limited *notify characteristic* mechanism, to which the client must be subscribed.
+The only means for the LE server to initiate a transmission is by means of the limited *notify characteristic* mechanism, to which the client must explicitly subscribe.

 The basic usage pattern for the TNC is as follows: